isabella232/docs.devo.ps/source/manual/tasks.md

       steps:
         - run: mkdir folder

-- **Script**: you can define shell scripts in the `scripts/` folder, making it convenient to reuse commands across multiple tasks or simply isolate a complex set of commands.
+- **Script**: you can define shell, python or Ruby scripts in the `scripts/` folder, making it convenient to reuse commands across multiple tasks or simply isolate a complex set of commands.
 For example:

       steps:
         - run: devops scripts/some_script.sh

-    *Notice the call to the `devops` keyword at the beginning of the command which we use as well for the last kind of command.*
+    *To use packages (`pip` or `gems`) we recommend you use the configuration of respectively the [Python](/services/python) or [Ruby](/services/ruby) services rather than installing them from within a script.*

 - **devops command**: services installed on your nodes usually come with some helper commands.
 A devops command looks like `devops {SERVICE} {COMMAND}` where `{SERVICE}` is the name of the service and `{COMMAND}` the name of the specific command.
 Some of these commands require you to define options.
 For example, adding a virtual host to your Nginx service can be done as follow: